shoaib-intro/chatgpt_nb/README.md

-# chatgpt_nb
+# OrderBot
-Chatbot using Jupyter Notebook
+Create an orderbot using ChatGPT Prompt